How to access South Australian Electoral

 Electoral rolls were published in newspapers to 1884.

-SA Govt Gazettes from 1876 to 1904 also name people required
+The SA Government Gazettes from 1876 to 1904 also name people required

 to establish eligibilty to remain on lists.